michaelshiloh/IMInTheWorld/lectureNotes.md

 - "peppy" etc

 Behavior?
-- google team
+- Google has a whole team dedicated to crafting elaborate answers for Alexa to questions such as "I feel stressed today"

 **Is it ethical and smart to suggest to people that robots are not machines?**

-Sherry Turkle asked children if they would want robot babysitter
+Sherry Turkle asked children if they would prefer a robot babysitter.
+Many of them said yes.

-Problems?
+What ethical questions does this raise?
 - Is this a form of lying?
-	- it is directed against weakest elements of society (children, elderly, mentaly disabled)
+	- it is directed against weakest elements of society (children, elderly, mentaly disabled)?
-- argument is that this is a supplement and not a replacement for humans
+- Designers argue that this is a **supplement** and not a replacement for humans
-	- can we keep that up?
+	- But can we keep that up?
+How long before we stop visiting the elderly and assume the robot is doing the job?
-- one sided emotional relationship
+- Note that no matter how well the robot is designed, it is still a one sided emotional relationship
-- Some possible paths:
+- Some possible paths forward:
+	- Prohibit projects of this sort
-	- prohibit
+	- Regulate
+	- Wait until we have fully conscious and intelligent robots

-now we move from ethical questions of using robots to questions of ethical treatement of robots
+Now we move from ethical questions of using robots to questions of ethical treatement of robots

-boston dynamics videos aroused response against violence towards robots
+Boston Dynamics videos aroused response against violence towards robots

-- children were violent towards robot
+- Children were violent towards a robot in some context
-- adults vandalized K5 surveillance robot
+- Adults vandalized K5 surveillance robot